 The Importance of Detox for Substance Abuse

 Detoxification, or detox, refers to the process of having substances of abuse safely removed from an individual’s system.
-At Duffy’s, we offer detox in an environment that offers safety and stability while also incorporating medical interventions that are designed to make the process as comfortable as it can be.
-The symptoms that typically accompany the withdrawal process are either reduced or eliminated completely, making the beginning of recovery one that is placed easily within reach.
+At Duffy’s, we offer a detox program in an environment that offers safety and stability while also incorporating medical interventions that are designed to make the process as comfortable as it can be.
+The symptoms that typically accompany the withdrawal process are reduced, making the beginning of recovery one that is placed within reach.

 Once the detoxification process is complete, and all substances of abuse have been cleared from an individual’s system, he or she can then seamlessly transition into the therapeutic aspect of programming that we offer here at Duffy’s.

 If you or someone you love is in need of detoxification services in order to safely put an end to the abuse of drugs and/or alcohol, please do hesitate to seek out care via the detoxification track at Duffy’s Napa Valley Rehab.

 Commonly Asked Questions about Our Drug & Alcohol Detox Program

 How much does drug & alcohol detox cost at Duffy’s?